Friday, June 28, 2024

 Peki’in is positioned on the top of the structure.

-The crematoriums were shut down because of a coal shortage--one can imagine or do more research as to what was done to prisoners then.
+The crematoriums were shut down because of a coal shortage--one can imagine or do more research as to what was done to the prisoners

 A plaque noted that the 42nd U.S. Army Division and a few others liberated the camp, but thousands of liberated prisoners died because it was not known how to care for those who were starving--lots of food was not the answer.